 - Keep the gauze pad placed over the surgical area in place for a half hour.
 After this time, it should be removed and discarded.

 - Avoid vigorous mouth rinsing or touching the wound area following surgery.
 Doing so may dislodge the blood clot that has formed and thus, initiate bleeding.

 - As soon as you begin to feel discomfort, take the prescribed pain medications.
 This will usually coincide as the local anesthetic wears off.

 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

 - Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on swelling for an explanation.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing or redness in the saliva is not uncommon.
-Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
+Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for 30 minutes.
 Repeat if necessary.
-If bleeding continues, bite on a moistened tea bag for thirty minutes.
+If bleeding continues, bite on a moistened tea bag for 30 minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
-To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
+To minimize further bleeding, do not become excited, sit upright, or exercise.
 If bleeding does not subside, call for further instructions.

 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least 5-6 glasses of liquid should be taken daily.
 Try not to miss a single meal.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
 Caution: If you suddenly sit up or stand from a lying position you may become dizzy.
 If you are lying down following surgery, make sure you sit for one minute before standing.